sorchanicconmara/starbucks_capstone_challenge/Project_Report.md

 - 2017 was the busiest year in terms of new memberships, and overall, memberships were steady month by month over the years.

 ![image](images/age_dist_bucketed.png)

+The majority of Starbucks customers in the dataset were in the 55-64 year age group.
+Overall, customers aged 45-75 accounted for ~52% of the dataset.

 ![image](images/gender_dist.png)

+~50% of customers are male, ~36% are female, ~1.25% are 'other' and ~12.75% are unknown.

 ![image](images/income_dist_age.png)

+Unsurprisingly, customers aged 18-44 have lower incomes on average than those ages 44+.
+This is likely due to years in a career/industry and potential career progression with age.

 ![image](images/income_dist_gender.png)
 ![image](images/income_dist_gender2.png)

+The income distribution by gender is quite interesting.
+We can see from the plots above that the average income of Starbucks customers is higher for females than for males.
+The distribution of female incomes is also wider and less-skewed than the male income distribution.
+Both male and female incomes range from 30k to 120k.

 ![image](images/tenure_dist.png)

+The majority of customers had a tenure of between 6-11 months, so a lot of these customers were relatively new to the Starbucks membership programme.

 ![image](images/membership_years_months.png)

+2017 saw a relatively large spike in memberships compared to 2016 (up ~50%).
+There was possibly a campaign to drive memberships that year.
+Overall, memberships are steady across each month over the years.
+However, August is the most popular month for new memberships overall.

 #### 2. Transcript Data:
 - There are 306,534 transcript records.